Jolt Physics

 • Turn off floating point contract operations (clang: -ffp-contract=off)

-• Do not use std::sort as it has a different implementation on different platforms, use Jolt's QuickSort function
+• Do not use std::sort as it has a different implementation on different platforms, use QuickSort instead.

 When running the Samples Application you can press ESC, Physics Settings and check the 'Check Determinism' checkbox.
 Before every simulation step we will record the state using the StateRecorder interface, rewind the simulation and do the step again to validate that the simulation runs deterministically.
 Some of the tests (e.g. the MultiThreaded) test will explicitly disable the check because they randomly add/remove bodies from different threads.
 This violates the rule that the API calls must be done in the same order so will not result in a deterministic simulation.